TexasInstruments/mcupsdk-core-k3/docs_src/docs/api_guide/examples/safety_checkers/tifs-safety_checkers.md

 Shown below is a sample output when the application is run,

 \code
-Firewall open Successful
+Firewall open successful
-GetFwlCfg Successful
+Get firewall configuration successful
-No Register Mismatch with Golden Reference
+No firewall register mismatch with Golden Reference Firewall close successful
-Firewall close Successful
 \endcode